-Total Assets as at 31 December 2022 amounted to € 2.4 billion, 12.1% less than at the end of the previous year.
+Total Assets as of 31 December 2023 amounted to around € 2.7 billion, 9.3% more than at the end of the previous year.

 The Bank maintains a significant component of its assets valued at market prices.
 This practice translates the principles of prudence, rigor and transparency to which the Bank has been committed since its foundation.
 It also means that the Bank's financial statements reflect in real time the adjustments in market conditions and in market sentiment of economic agents.
-As such, notwithstanding the mitigating effect of the Bank's interest rate hedging strategy, there was a reduction in the value of earning assets in 2022, associated in part with market corrections on the valuations of financial assets.
+In 2023 there was an